Linaro/lava/doc/v2/pipeline-admin.rst

 Viewing current device dictionary content
 =========================================

+View the device in the UI and click the link to the device dictionary.
+The dictionary is displayed as Jinja2 by default.
+Click on "Rendered YAML" to see the full device configuration as it would be sent to the worker.

-The admin interface displays the current device dictionary contents in the Advanced Properties drop-down section of the Device detail view. e.g. for a device called ``kvm01``, the URL in the admin interface would be ``/admin/lava_scheduler_app/device/kvm01/``, click Show on the Advanced Properties section.
+The admin interface also displays the current device dictionary contents in the Advanced Properties drop-down section of the Device detail view. e.g. for a device called ``kvm01``, the URL in the admin interface would be ``/admin/lava_scheduler_app/device/kvm01/``, click Show on the Advanced Properties section.

-The Advanced Properties includes the device description and the device tags as well as showing both the YAML formatting as it will be sent to the dispatcher and the Jinja2 formatting used to update the device dictionary.
+The Advanced Properties includes the device description and the device tags as well as showing both the YAML formatting and the Jinja2 formatting.

-.. note:: The device dictionary is **not** editable in the Django admin interface due to constraints of the key value store and the django admin forms.
-The device configuration for pipeline devices is managed using external files, allowing version control of the device configuration.

-.. index:: device dictionary update
+.. index:: device dictionary - update

 .. _updating_device_dictionary: